Rudra-Kumar-Dubey/Farm-AZY/README.md

 # FarmAZY

-The best solution for a farmer
+The best solution for a farmer Link: https://farm-azy.vercel.app/